Is Marriage Counseling Right to Go through?

 • Your fights are getting out of control: If you’re not willing to invite your children to pull up a chair and watch your fight, that’s a good sign you can use some help and counsel.

-• Fighting is healthy, but only when it is done constructively.
-Couples counseling can help people change their arguing style so they can resolve their problems in a less hurtful way, setting a more positive example for their children.
+• Fighting is healthy, but only when it is done constructively: Couples counseling can help people change their arguing style so they can resolve their problems in a less hurtful way, setting a more positive example for their children.
 And it can help couples without children improve their behavior around family and friends.

 • You encounter the same stumbling blocks day after day: When couples find themselves rehashing the same issue over and over again bickering over the division of chores, say, or fighting overspending habits it may be time to consider outside intervention.

-• Repeated fights can corrode trust and a couple’s connection.
-While counseling may not eliminate the problem, it can minimize the problem’s effect on the relationship.
+• Repeated fights can corrode trust and a couple’s connection: While counseling may not eliminate the problem, it can minimize the problem’s effect on the relationship.

 • You feel you are slowly drifting away from your partner: While constant fighting often signals that it’s time to get help, a notable lack of confrontation can also be cause for concern.
 In those cases, people can find themselves slowly growing apart from their partner.
 Some even begin to entertain the idea of pursuing other sexual relationships.

 • The low-conflict, drifting-apart marriage is in great danger of divorce, when there’s that emptiness.
-People are prone to two kinds of crisis in such situations, one is seeking the external affair and the other is somebody’s midlife crisis.
+People are prone to two kinds of crisis in such situations, one is seeking an external affair and the other is somebody’s midlife crisis.

-In most cases, it’s the counselor’s job to draw relationship for the concerns out of the partners, eventually closing the emotional gap between them.
+In most cases, it’s the counselor’s job to draw a relationship for the concerns of the partners, eventually closing the emotional gap between them.
 The truth is, in marriage, the things that frighten us the most are usually the most important things to say to strengthen the relationship.
 Often, we just don’t know how to say it in a gentle and constructive way.

 Finding the right counselor for you: If you’ve decided couples counseling is the best move for you, the next step is to find the right therapist, which can prove difficult.
-Although 80 percent of therapists in private practice offer couples therapy, few have taken a single class in couple’s therapy or have completed an internship with someone who has mastered the art, according to a national survey by the American Association for Marriage and Family Therapy.
+Although 80 percent of therapists in private practice offer couples therapy, few have taken a single class in couples therapy or have completed an internship with someone who has mastered the art, according to a national survey by the American Association for Marriage and Family Therapy.

 Couples shouldn’t feel shy about calling a few counselors and evaluating them on the phone, experts say.
 And once couples find someone, they should be willing to try another therapist if progress isn’t being made.

-If a therapist seems to lack structure, favors one person more than the other or allows fights to get out of hand, consider looking elsewhere, experts say.
+If a therapist seems to lack structure, favors one person more than the other, or allows fights to get out of hand, consider looking elsewhere, experts say.
 However, couples should have patience with their counselor and not expect a miracle overnight.
 Within three sessions, a couple should have a new perspective on something helpful or a way to handle something that’s helpful.
 If in three sessions, the couple isn’t getting value, change the therapist.

 A Couple taking Marital Counselling